eufmike-archive-wucci/matlab_batch_testing/README.md

     * Channel 3: Alexa 647
 ---
 ## Workflow
-### Filters (also called functions or steps)
+### 01_Summary
 The MATLAB code executes 14 filters to segment the brain regions in embryonic head tissue.
+Filters are also called functions or steps.
 1. Filter 01: convert images from .ome.tif to .tif
 2. Filter 02: Crop and rotate images
 3. Filter 03: resize images (default: 0.1x)